 We are living through an unprecedented time and our audiences are dealing with information overload.
-We must rethink how we deliver news, ensuring audiences receive what they need without overwhelming them.
+We must rethink how we deliver news, ensuring audiences receive what they need efficiently and easily.
 The guidance below focuses on understanding the news consumption habits of your audience so you can responsibly frame each story and use the clearest messaging possible.
-The coronavirus pandemic is a complex story, and it’s more important than ever that our reporting is efficient and comprehensible.

 - Build stories and pages assuming your audience has never seen your coverage before